sherschm/5barLinkage/README.md

 - Clone this repository and open the directory in VSCode.

 - run src/main.jl from VSCode.
+The first time may take a while due to importing required packages.
 This is a commented script that runs through the model derivation, making use of the Julia Symbolics.jl toolbox.

 Then, it simulates the unconstrained system's free response (no motor torque).
 This is just a swinging 4-link pendulum: